dskang/dskang.com/source/blog/2017/dear-mom.html.markdown

 date: 2017-01-07
 tags:
 image: blog/mom-memorial.jpg
+description: A letter written to my mom after visiting her grave for the first time, 17 years after her death
 ---

 My mom died in 1999 from breast cancer.
 She was 38; I was 7.
 I went to Korea over the holidays and met with her brothers, their wives, and her father who told me many stories about what she was like.
 I wrote her a letter based on my time learning about her and visiting her remains for the first time.